-In the 19th century the legendary Torrini, always at the forefront of technological development, was reknowned for his astonishing illusions.
+Alchemy of LightPerformance (2010) Alchemy of Light melds 19th century illusionism with current interactive technologies to depict the life of the legendary magician Torrini as a parable from a time when our lives first became mediated by machines.
+In the 19th century, Torrini, always at the forefront of technological development, was renowned for his astonishing illusions.
 One evening during a performance he accidentally killed his own child.
-Torrini spent the rest of his life vainly trying to conjure back his lost family.
-Alchemy of Light guides the audience through a series of 7 interactive installations which use live and virtual encounters with representations of the Torrini family to explore the seduction and limits of technology.
+He spent the rest of his life vainly struggling to conjure back his lost family.
+Alchemy of Light guides the audience through a series of 7 interactive installations which use live and virtual encounters with the Torrini family to explore the seduction and limits of technology.

 Video projected from ‘magic lantern’ during performance of Alchemy of Light.

 Alchemy of Light was developed through residencies at Here Arts Center (NYC), Digital Performance Institute and Squeaky Wheel.
 Work-in-progress showings were held at Here’s Culturemart and as part of LMCC’s Swing Space program.
 Funding from the New York State Council on the Arts and the Schindler Stiftung.